minprog/adventure/more/index.md

     KEYS: a set of keys
     LAMP: a brightly shining brass lamp

+And looking around should work like this:

+    Inside building
+    > LOOK
+    You are inside a building, a well house for a large spring.
+    KEYS: a set of keys
+    WATER: a bottle of water

 To do this:

 - You must implement a new `Item` class that represents objects within the game (it should be obvious that it would not be advisable to name a class `Object`, hence the alternative that we propose here).
 Place it in its own file `item.py`.